Ssoyrnoz/WeatherStation/README.md

 sudo systemctl [command] [service]

 commands:
-start         Immediately starts the process\r\n stop          Immediately stops the process restart       Stops then starts the process enable        Enables the process at boot
+start         Immediately starts the process stop          Immediately stops the process restart       Stops then starts the process enable        Enables the process at boot